 The book is not strictly necessary, as I will cover the material sufficiently in class, but highly encouraged, as you might find it useful as an additional resource.
+Note that some topics (such as optimization and Control Lyapunov/Barrier Functions) are not covered in the book.

-5.2 Reference manager
+6.2 Reference manager